New Ariel-Schwab Black Investor Survey Shows Black Americans Continue to Trail Their White Counterparts in Building Wealth

 About the survey

 The online survey was conducted in December 2020 by Helical Research among 2,104 Americans age 18 and older with $50,000 or more household income in 2019.
 The margin of error for the total survey sample is two percentage points.
 Detailed survey findings can be found here.
+View the gender-race survey findings here.
 Historical survey data can be found here.

 About Ariel Investments